davidkutt/amo-shop/ai/plan.md

-# Joyful Pets App Implementation Plan
+# Herzenshund Implementation Plan

-This plan outlines the steps for building the "Joyful Pets" React Native application.
+This plan outlines the steps for building the "Herzenshund" React Native application.
 It is structured into sequential phases, with each phase delivering a "vertical slice" of functionality.
 Each task is a checkbox that can be marked off by you or your coding AI to track progress.

 ---